This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jennifer

-How to Make Pork Chop Gravy
+How to Make Smothered Pork Chop Gravy

 - Add sliced yellow onion to the skillet.
 Cook, stirring occasionally, until beginning to caramelize, 10-15 minutes.
 Stir in minced garlic and cook until fragrant.